mmclaughlin84/RNAseq_alma_hisat2/README.md

 ## SLURM Jobs - sbatch scripts

 There are two types of slurm jobs, data transfers and actual computational jobs.
-One uses the 'data-transfer' partition, the other the 'compute' partition.
+One uses the `data-transfer` partition, the other the `compute` partition.
 The hash at the start of the line is necessary, comments are on the right.
 CPUS, memory, time, depends on the job.
 Jobs are killed when the time limit is reached, so give a safe amount of excess time.

 A data-transfer job, syncing (ie making a copy of) files from a hypothetical RDS location to the ALMA scratch location.